The Ultimate Solo Guide to a 7-Day Road Trip Through the UK

 Edinburgh has everything you would need to stay entertained.
 There are graveyards and castles, hip restaurants, and local bars.
 The streets are lively with men playing bagpipes and tourists and locals alike meandering down the old cobblestone roads.
 While you’re in Edinburgh don’t miss walking along the Leith Water Walkway, trying traditional Scottish haggish, and hiking up to Arthur’s Seat for sweeping views of the city.

-For more information on spending time in Edinburgh don’t miss Complete Guide to Edinburgh
+For more information on spending time in Edinburgh don’t miss:

 Reasons to Rent a Car (vs Travel by Train)…